 GEM has continued its work with VLF systems and has refined both its airborne and ground VLF systems.
 A new tilt system is key for both implementations – allowing more precise, and faster readings than ever before.
 A combination of parameters gives the strongest promise for discovering more with GEM.View Brochure

 For more information on VLF and specifications, please contact GEM.
-Our World is Magnetics!BACK
+Innovation and Reliability for over 35 Years.
+World is Magnetics!BACK